near/docs/docs/develop/node/validator/deploy-on-mainnet.md

 ### 5. Run the validator node {#run-the-node}

-Once the daemon is built, node is initialised and staking pool created, the validator can be started.
+Once the daemon is built, node is initialized and staking pool created, the validator can be started.
 To make sure the node has been set up correctly, check that the configuration file located at `~/.near/config.json` is the same as [this mainnet